-In KS1 and KS2 we follow the White Rose schemes of learning for mixed year groups, which can be found at https://whiterosemaths.com/resources/schemes-of-learning/primary-sols/
+In EYFS, KS1 and KS2 we follow the White Rose schemes of learning for mixed year groups, which can be found at https://whiteroseeducation.com/resources version 3.0.

 These schemes provide teachers with exemplification for maths objectives and are broken down into fluency, reasoning and problem solving, the key aims of the National Curriculum.
 They support a mastery approach to teaching and learning and have number at their heart.
 They support the ideal of depth before breadth and support pupils working together as a whole group and provide plenty of time to build on reasoning and problem solving.